Nevoss/form-wrapper-js/README.md

 ### Validating the form

-every value can get some validation rules that by default will be validated before submission, of course, you can customize it and validate on input or on blur events (again, more information below).
+Every value can get some validation rules that by default will be validated before submission, of course, you can customize it and validate it "on input" or "on blur" events (more information below).

 ```vue
 <script>